flaxsh/cub_updated_descriptions/README.md

  The interface takes three special inputs:
-  - ```IGN``` adds the word to the list of ignored OOVs it will not be considered OOV going forwared. the list of OOVs will be written as part of the output.
+  - ```IGN``` adds the word to the list of ignored OOVs - it will not be considered OOV going forwared. the list of ignored OOVs will be written as part of the output.
   - ```BLANK``` adds the blank substitution {offending_word} -> "" to the set of substitutions.
-  - the empty string (pressing Enter immediatly) adds the sentence to list of samples that are marked for later inspection
+  - the empty string (pressing Enter immediatly) adds the sentence to list of samples that are marked for later inspection (the list will be written as part of the output).